verified_user 12-Stage Security Pipeline

 Features

-Every outbound agent request passes through a verifiable, auditable security pipeline — no exceptions, no bypasses.
+Every outbound agent request passes through a verifiable, auditable security pipeline.
+SDK v2.0.0-beta.1+ blocks requests by default if the gateway is unreachable — no silent pass-through.
 Here is exactly what runs on every call.

 HMAC Integrity Verification